dfelinto/blender-manual/manual/installing_blender/linux/debian_ubuntu.rst

-When using Debian based systems, some distributions such as Ubuntu facilitate the proprietary driver installation using systems such as Ubuntu *proprietary drivers* (available to the majority of *buntu variants), while others will need the user to compile the manufacturers card drivers to be able to use the hardware graphic accelerated features of a particular graphic card.
+When using Debian based systems, some distributions such as Ubuntu facilitate the proprietary driver installation using systems such as Ubuntu *proprietary drivers* (available to the majority of Ubuntu variants), while others will need the user to compile the manufacturers card drivers to be able to use the hardware graphic accelerated features of a particular graphic card.